MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-design-profiles-using-client.md

 - Preview changes in sandbox environments before going into production.

 > [!IMPORTANT]
-> You can't use the import functionality migrate legacy profiles from Dynamics NAV or early versions of Business Central.
+> You can't use the import functionality to migrate legacy profiles from Dynamics NAV or early versions of Business Central.

 <!--
 Describe a "Profile Package": file format and structure, AL format, beware tampering, export/import, different from legacy profiles, not an extension but can copy code